muonium/core/CONTRIBUTING.md

 - If you're coding a new feature, then create a new branch
 - When the feature is coded, you can merge and delete the feature branch

+If something is wrong, we discuss in the pull request comments.

 In fact : a feature <=> a branch